brendon-colburn/MTC_Breaktime/README.md

 # Configuration
 Once you press run you can get back to the configuration screen anytime by pressing the gear icon in the upper right corner.

-# Installation
+# Simple Installation
-Download the .zip file from the PowerAppExport directory and import it into your PowerApps environment.
+Download the .zip file from the dist directory and import it into your PowerApps environment.
 For instructions on how to import apps into PowerApps see this article: [https://powerapps.microsoft.com/en-us/blog/powerapps-packaging/](https://powerapps.microsoft.com/en-us/blog/powerapps-packaging/)

+# Advanced Installation
+If you would like to collaborate with others on this solution or contribute to the growth of this open source solution we recommend utilizing this method:

+1. Fork and clone this repo local
+2. Follow the simple installation instructions to get the Power App into your environment
+3. Make your changes
+4. Export your Canvas App Package
+5. Overwrite the package in /dist with what you exported
+6. Run unpack.bat in /canvasapppackager
+7. (OPTIONAL) Run pack.bat in /canvasapppackager
+8. Commit and push your changes
+9. Pull Request back to Main

+After you perform these steps you should be able to appreciate the benefit of seeing the changes your proposing extracted out from the .zip file.
+This helps provide better transparency of changes and facilitates better collaboration between teammates.

 # Contributing